Velocity Merchant Services Logo

 Wait, What About Chip Cards?

-In addition to mobile wallets, the USDA is rolling out chip-enabled EBT cards across the U.S.
+In addition to mobile wallets, the USDA is rolling out chip-enabled EBT cards across the U.S., so every retailer needs to understand that EBT cards are going chip‑only and terminals must be upgraded.

 As of August 28, 2024, the ANSI X9.58-2024 standard is live.
 These new cards are harder to copy and reduce fraud dramatically.
 But guess what?